 Most often, it’s the healthiest choice to reach out for counseling, therapy or coaching.
 Having a supportive ally who can witness you in your journey, offer you tools to navigate your feelings and help you feel safe and grounded during the heavy moments is very important.
 Especially for someone who has a wound around being unwanted or unworthy, having a support person is also a chance to break patterns around living as a “survivor” who has to do it all themselves.
 It’s an opportunity to let someone in and allow yourself to be fully seen.

 4. Let Love In

-In my coaching practice, I work with people to explore their minds and the beliefs they may have hidden surrounding their own worthiness and lovability.
-If you’ve been taught that you’re only lovable in a certain emotional state: most likely happy, content and agreeable, then your growing edge will be to bring your sadness, fears and your vulnerability to a partner or close-friend.
+In our “Heal Your Relationships Program“, I work with people to explore their minds and the beliefs they may have hidden surrounding their own worthiness and lovability.
+If you’ve been taught that you’re only lovable in a certain emotional state: most likely happy, content and agreeable, then your growing edge will be to bring your sadness, fears and your vulnerability to a partner or close friend.
 When I say “bring your sadness” to someone, I don’t mean dump on someone without permission and expect them to save you from your pain.
 Bringing your emotions to another person is an act of revealing yourself in a vulnerable way, without expectation.
-This is an open-invitation for a loved one to hold space for you and remind you that you don’t have to do everything alone.
+This is an open invitation for a loved one to hold space for you and remind you that you don’t have to do everything alone.
 You let love in by accepting compliments, hugs, gifts that may be offered to you, or invitations extended to you.
 One of the hardest things to do for someone with an abandonment wound is to let love in.
 You expose yourself to the risk of being hurt or betrayed or worse, abandoned all over again.
 Learning how to trust others is intrinsically linked to learning how to trust that you’re worthy of receiving love and support.
 Be gentle with yourself throughout the process, there’s no race to the finish line!